allenwang-git/MiLAB-Cheetah-Software/documentation/running_real_robot.md

 On the UP-board, you will find a folder in the /home directory name `robot-software`.
 Inside this folder is a copy of the configure lcm script.
 Run `./configure_network_lcm.sh mc-top` if you are connected with the ethernet cable.

-To run the robot code, enter the build folder and run `mc_run.sh`.
+To run the robot code, enter the build folder and run `run_milab.sh`.
 The robot program will wait until the interface has been open and started in Cheetah, Robot mode.

 The robot controller currently works with: